 One day you will know this was not my design, that I carried a scar from the start.
 One day I will tell you about the disease that almost swallowed me.
 How it left me with a shattered body and a brittle mind.
 I hope you will not see a wounded soldier, but a warrior who tried to be strong for too long.

-The story will turn just as we spun into your second year.
+The story will turn at the beginning of your second year.
 It will tell of blossoming and happiness.
 How you found your firm footing and your brave voice.
 And though I remained a crooked shadow, you wrapped me in the grace of your small soft hands.

 Now you are two.
 You are so strong, my little lion.
 You are gentle, my little lamb.
 You are soaring, my little eagle.
 Insurrection gravity is wheeling at your wings.